rayluo/identity/docs/flask.rst

    .. include:: auth.rst

-Flask Web App Sign In and Sign Out
+Sign In and Sign Out
 ----------------------------------

 #.
 In your web project's ``app.py``, decorate some views with the